openlibraryenvironment/gokb-info/docs/documentation/registration-and-login.en.md

 If you have forgotten your password, you can restore it via [this page](https://gokb.org/gokb/register/forgotPassword) (alternatively [this page](https://gokbt.gbv.de/gokb/register/forgotPassword) in the playground system).

+## Change password

+Log in, click on the round button in the upper right corner and select "Profile".
+Now fill in the fields under "Password" to create a new password.
+Click on "Update" at the bottom right.
+A banner will then appear indicating that the profile has been successfully edited.
+Your new password is now active.

+Important notice: You cannot reset your password if you registered without an email address.